 Nox starts-out by identifying traps that many women fall into when dating or in a relationship, like giving up power without even realising it.
 He gives reasons why we should stop obsessing about our physical appearance and focus instead on behaving like a high-value woman who is irresistible to men.
 If you’ve given up some of your power he teaches you how to get it back; how to avoid being manipulated by any man; how to use your looks or not (depending on the situation); and the secret to a happy, long-term relationship.

 Recommended for: People who are tired of getting played or manipulated in relationships.
 Particularly good for those in the middle of a breakup or those who want to date again but be more prepared this time around.

 8. GET THE GUY

 Last but most definitely not least, our final pick for this list of dating books is The New York Times bestseller Get the Guy: Learn Secrets of the Male Mind to Find the Man You Want and the Love You Deserve by motivational speaker and relationship expert, Matthew Hussey.
 Hussey has coached thousands of CEOs to build confidence and successful relationships, so you know you’re learning from the best.

 The author spills the secrets on how the male brain works and how women can find Mr. Right using a revolutionary technique.
 This is a fun, insightful handbook that every woman should read, whether you’re in a relationship or just got out of one.
 Or if you just want to look at pictures of Matthew Hussey!

-Recommended for: Women who want to understand male dating behavior and learn how to find and keep the right person.
+Recommended for: Women who want to understand male dating behaviour and learn how to find and keep the right person.
 This book is perfect if you love a breezy read (like Cosmo) but want more in-depth relationship advice.